1.0 Introduction

 Perform the following steps to copy the API key from the Fortanix DSM:

-Click the Apps menu item in the DSM left navigation bar and click the app created in Section 3.4: Creating an Application to go to the detailed view of the app.
+In the DSM left navigation panel, click the Apps menu item, and then click the app created in Section 4.4: Creating an Application to go to the detailed view of the app.

-From the API Key Details dialog box, copy the API Key of the app to be used later.
+From the API Key Details dialog box, copy the API Key of the app to use it later.

-In this step, use the ssh client to log in to the BIG-IP as root.
-From there use the following commands to download and install the Fortanix plugin onto the BIG-IP.
-The plugin, (RPM) is available for download from here.
+Use an SSH client to log in to the BIG-IP system as root and run the following commands to download and install the Fortanix PKCS#11 library.

 cd /shared/